krsrv/sarc-yearbook/README.md

     requests==2.18.4

 ## Usage
-Open `request.py` and enter your LDAP-ID and password in the fields `httpd_username` and `httpd_password` respectively Then simply execute this in your terminal:

-    ./run.sh
+The files will be dumped in the same folder, so it's advised that you run the python3 script inside the folder `website`.

+    cd website
+    python3 ../request.py "<ldap-username>" "<ldap-password>"

+Make sure to use the double-quotes, especially if your credentials involve special characters.

 It will take quite some time to download the pages - I got around 450 folders finally in around 20 minutes.
 The actual download size will be lesser than the eventual size of the folder `website` because compression methods are used to send over files.
-Once the files are downloaded, i.e., `run.sh` has executed (or even while the files are downloading), run a simple server with the folder `website` as the root.
+Once the files are downloaded, i.e., `run.sh` has executed (or even while the files are downloading), run a simple server with the folder `website` as the root (assuming the files were downloaded to `website`).
 For instance, if I use the `python3` module `http.server`:

     python3 -m http.server 9000